leandroteixeira97/api-vollmed/README.md

 The VollMed API provides the following main endpoints:

-- `/doctors`: Register doctors and manage their details.
+- `/doctors`: POST Method | Register doctors and manage their details.
-- More endpoints are being developed right now
+- `/doctors`: GET Method | Gets all doctors with their details.
+- `/doctors`: PUT Method | Updates doctors and their details.
+- `/doctors`: DELETE Method | Logical deletion of doctors by its id.

 For detailed information on each endpoint and their supported operations, refer to the API documentation.

-## 8. Authentication

-Being developed

-## 9. Database
+## 8. Database

 VollMed API uses a PostgreSQL database to store and retrieve data.
 You can configure the database connection settings in the `application.yaml` file.

-## 10. Error Handling
+## 9. Error Handling

 The API provides detailed error responses in case of invalid requests or server errors.
 Refer to the API documentation for information on error codes and their meanings.

-## 11. Testing
+## 10. Testing

 To run tests for the VollMed API, use the following Maven command: